Updated: Jan 22

 There is certainly not an expectation of an “ATO Approval Rating” and an understanding of the potential legal ramifications and liabilities associated with such a process, but there are major and necessary benefits with an Assurance Certification Framework that doesn't impinge on these liabilities.
 It would be as simple as providing a tiered test rating that would indicate which test scenarios have been completed (and passed) by the DSP, not a difficult task.
 Assurance Certification would be a voluntary process but obviously, there would be benefits within the Marketplace for those DSP’s that complete this process, allowing potential customers to easily and confidently compare payroll solutions.
 It would benchmark solutions, ensuring that DSP’s are all delivering the same output for the same data and scenarios.
 Assurance Certification would also be a market-driven requirement which I believe most DSP’s would embrace and it would disadvantage those that don’t.

-Everybody involved with Single Touch Payroll needs the “green” light on Assurance - so come to the party ATO, give us what we all need to be assured with STP.
+Everybody involved with Single Touch Payroll needs the “green” light on Assurance - so ATO, deliver what we all need to be assured with STP.